kanboard/kanboard/doc/notifications.markdown

 - Slack

 Actually, Jabber/Hipchat/Slack notifications are sent to a room or group channel because they are configured at the project level.
-However, email notifications are sent to an individual.
+However, email notifications are sent to an individual person.

 User notifications
 ------------------